 Over the course of history, the impact of religions on building societies is clear.
 Value systems often stem from the religion of that society.
 In some parts of the world, this is more obvious than in others.
-Institutional religions with churches and denominations, and those who are in the public space representing religion, have, in some parts of the world, become marginalized in the official building of the society.
-However this does not mean that their values and their presence in the society has less impact on the society as whole.
+Institutional religions with churches and denominations, and those who are in the public space representing religion, are marginalized in the official building of the society.
+However, this does not mean that their values and their presence in the society have less impact on the society as whole.
 In Sweden for example, the biggest church is the Church of Sweden, a Lutheran church.
-It is probably considered to be an institution of lesser importance in terms of influencing societal structures than it used to be.
-Since the Reformation in the sixteenthcentury, church and state have been closely connected.
+Now, the Church of Sweden is arguably less influential in terms of influencing societal structures than it used to be.
+Since the Reformation in the sixteenth-century, church and state have been closely connected.
 However, since the twenty-first century, the bonds between state and church have dissipated.
-At the same time, this change has resulted in a church much more active in political debate; this is the case when it comes to more humane politics on refugees, criticism when the societal institutions fail in welfare security. or the recently published bishop's letter on climate change.
+At the same time, this change has resulted in a church much more active in political debate; this is the case when it comes to politics that are more humane for refugees, criticism when the societal institutions fail in welfare security, as well as the bishop's letter on climate change published in 2014.

-At an international ecumenical level, churches have a long history of being active on climate change and sustainable development, and this activity has also increased over the last decades.
-This is due to a stronger connection between environmental issues and questions about peace and justice.
-For a long time, the World Council of Churches have put climate change high on the agenda and they continue to do so.
-However, questions about environment and climate change are not only relevant to Christianity; the global threat of climate change also gives an opportunity for different religions to come together, and start a dialogue from their different traditions about the importance of living in consonance with the earth, and how to share the resources of the earth in a sustainable and equitable way.
+At an international ecumenical level, churches have a long history of being active on climate change and sustainable development, and this activity has also increased over the last decades due to a stronger connection between environmental issues and questions about peace and justice.
+For a long time, the World Council of Churches (WCC) has put climate change high on the agenda and continues to do so.8 However, questions about environment and climate change are not only relevant to Christianity.
+The global threat of climate change is also an opportunity for different religions to come together to start a dialogue from their different traditions about the importance of living in consonance with the earth, and how to share the resources of the earth in a sustainable and equitable way.
 At the moment, headlines in the Western world are mostly about the violence connected to different kind of fundamentalist movements.
 But there are also movements that underline the possible contributions from faith communities to create a more sustainable world where faiths can serve as catalysts to the transformation of the world that is necessary.